RogueMinds/ardubrew-firmware/README.md

 **Note:** The **Time** library archive may extract to a subdirectory called **Time**, which contains another subdirectory called **Time**.
 The subdirectory is the one that must be placed in the /path/to/libraries location.

+For more information, read the [Arduino Libraries](http://www.arduino.cc/en/Hacking/Libraries) article.